13 Unbiased Facts About Bernie Sanders

 He won his first mayoral election by only 10 votes

-Bernie ran as an independent candidate, and served as mayor of Burlington, Vermont for four terms.
+Bernie ran as an independent candidate and served as mayor of Burlington, Vermont for four terms.

 Bernie has his own Ben & Jerry’s ice cream flavor